TorchAblaze/Favorful.Solution/README.md

 ## Description

 A punny bakery with all your favorite flavors.
+Users can create an account and login to add different types of flavors and treats available at Pierre's Bakery.

 ## Setup and Use